suncoast-devs/handbook/lessons/html-intro/creating-hyperlinks.md

 </p>
 ```

 <p>I'm creating a link to
 <a href="https://www.mozilla.org/en-US/">the Mozilla homepage</a>.
 </p>

 ## Adding supporting information with the title attribute

-Another attribute you may want to add to your links is title; this is intended
+Another attribute you may want to add to your links is a title; this is intended
-to contain supplementary useful information about the link, such as what kind of
+to contain supplementary helpful information about the link, such as what kind
-information the page contains, or things to be aware of.
+of information the page contains or things to be aware of.
 For example:

 ```html
 <p>